tim-fiola/network_traffic_modeler_py3/README.md

 In pyNTM, the Model objects house the network topology objects: layer 3 Nodes, Circuits, Shared Risk Link Groups (SRLGs), Interfaces, etc.

-There are two types of Model objects: the traditional Model object and the newer Parallel_Link_Model object (introduced in version 1.6).
+There are two subclasses of Model objects: the PerformanceModel object and the newer FlexModel object (introduced in version 1.6).
+Starting in version 1.7, what used to be called the Model class is now the PerformanceModel Class.
+The former Parallel_Link_Model class is now known as the FlexModel class.
 There are two main differences between the two types of objects:
-- The traditional Model object only allows a single Circuit between two layer 3 Nodes; while the Parallel_Link_Model allows multiple Circuits between the same two Nodes.
+- The PerformanceModel object only allows a single Circuit between two layer 3 Nodes; while the FlexModel allows multiple Circuits between the same two Nodes.
-- The traditional Model will have better performance (measured in time to converge) than the Parallel_Link_Model.
-This is because the Parallel_Link_Model has additional checks to account for potential multiple Circuits between Nodes.
+- The Performance Model will have better performance (measured in time to converge) than the FlexModel.
+This is because the FlexModel has additional checks to account for potential multiple Circuits between Nodes and other topology features.

 In some cases, it's completely valid to model multiple Circuits between Nodes as a single Circuit.
 For example: in the case where there are multiple Circuits between Nodes but each Interface has the same metric and the use case is to model capacity between Nodes, it's often valid to combine the Circuit capacities and model as a single Circuit.
-In this case, the Model object is recommended as it will give better performance.
+In this case, the FlexModel object is recommended as it will give better performance.
-If it is important to keep each Circuit modeled separately because the parallel Interfaces have different metrics and/or differences in their capabilities to route RSVP, the Parallel_Link_Model is the better choice.
+If it is important to keep each Circuit modeled separately because the parallel Interfaces have different metrics and/or differences in their capabilities to route RSVP, the FlexModel is the better choice.

 There are two main areas where we are looking to optimize: